Buy your dream boat from overseas with a secure international money transfer.

-- Does it meet US specifications?
-You’ll need to make sure whether your boat will be legal to use in the United States.
-Will you need to make any modifications to ensure it meets all the relevant requirements?
-For example, will you need to modify its electrical systems to suit operation in the US?
+- Does the boat meet US specifications?
+Make sure your boat is legal to use in the US.
+Will you need to make any modifications to ensure it meets all the relevant requirements — for example, modifying its electrical systems to meet US standards?

 - Does it come with a warranty?
-If the boat is new, check to see if there are any conditions attached to the warranty concerning servicing and country of operation.
+If the boat is new, ask if there are any conditions concerning servicing and country of operation.
 You don’t want to miss something in the fine print and accidentally void your warranty.

-- Shipping.
-How will the boat arrive in the United States: will you go over and sail it to the US or will it be sent on a cargo ship?
-Are there any customs and importation requirements you will have to meet?
+- How will you receive it?
+Will you fly over and sail the boat to the US, or will it be sent on a cargo ship?
+Are there any customs and importation requirements you will need to meet?

 - Can you trust the seller?
-Buying anything sight-unseen from an overseas seller is always risky, so make sure you deal with someone you trust.
-Having someone on the ground in the country you’re purchasing from can also provide extra peace of mind.
+Buying anything sight unseen from an overseas seller is risky, so make sure you deal with someone you trust.
+Having someone on the ground in the country you’re purchasing from can provide extra peace of mind.